rtous/edcav/spark/README.md

 	>>> wordsRDD = linesRDD.flatMap(lambda line: line.split(" "))

-But, you see no results.
-All transformations in Spark are "lazy", are not executed till it's necessary (till an "action" is executed, such as displaying the results).
-When an action is requested the chain of transformations are submitted to the cluster as a "job".
+But you see no results :-( All transformations in Spark are "lazy", they are not executed till it's necessary (till an "action" is executed, such as displaying the results).
+When an action is requested, the chain of transformations is submitted to the cluster as a "job".

 Let's open your browser and open the following address: